teddythinh/Basic-and-Advanced-Programming/README.md

 # Basic and Advanced Programming

 ## Introduction:
-Hi there, welcome to this repo.
-These are some of the basic and advanced programming tips or techniques that I studied from my university.
-I will update more and more exercise here.
-Thanks for taking a look !
+Hello and welcome to this repository.
+These are some of the fundamental and advanced programming tips or techniques that I learned in university.
+I'll be adding additional exercises here as time goes on.
+Thank you for looking!

 **NOTE: I'm not sure that my program runs properly, maybe there are some logical bugs, please feel free to contact me or open issues to fix these bugs.
 Thank you very much !**